RanaiKuruma/Retail_EDA/README.md

 # Retail EDA

-- Perform Exploratory Data Analysis using EXCEL, SQL and Tableua to boost the sales of the company.
+- Perform Exploratory Data Analysis using EXCEL, SQL and Tableau to boost the sales of the company.
 - Focus on the following parameters to increase sales:
     - South Region
     - Same Day (shipment type)